Modeling General Asymptotic Calabi-Yau Periods: Introduction

 A promising arena for this endeavor is provided by studying effective theories evaluated in the asymptotic regions of the moduli space associated to a string compactification.
 Several swampland conjectures suggest that for such regions in moduli space a universal asymptotic behaviour sets in and asymptotic structures can be used to describe general properties of the resulting lower-dimensional theories.
 To exemplify this, it was recently argued in \cite{Grimm:2018ohb,Blumenhagen:2018nts,Lee:2018urn,Lee:2018spm,Grimm:2018cpv,Corvilain:2018lgw,Lee:2019tst,Font:2019cxq,Marchesano:2019ifh,Lee:2019xtm,Grimm:2019wtx,Kehagias:2019akr,Lee:2019wij,Grimm:2019ixq,Baume:2019sry,Enriquez-Rojo:2020pqm,Andriot:2020lea,Gendler:2020dfp,Lanza:2020qmt,Heidenreich:2020ptx,Bastian:2020egp,Klaewer:2020lfg,Calderon-Infante:2020dhm,Grimm:2020ouv,Cota:2020zse,Brodie:2021ain,Lanza:2021qsu,Castellano:2021yye} that some of the swampland conjectures can be tested rather generally in Type II string compactifications on Calabi-Yau threefolds, when restricting to the asymptotic regions of the complex structure or K\"ahler structure moduli space of these geometries.
 In many of these tests the framework of asymptotic Hodge theory turned out to be an indispensable tool to unearth part of the deep structures rooted in some of these conjectures.\footnote{This is complemented by the observation of \cite{Cecotti:2020rjq} that Hodge theory plays a crucial role in the $\cN=2$ swampland program, and it has been speculated that this approach can even be extended to non-supersymmetric settings \cite{Cecotti:2021cvv}.} As we will also see in this work, it provides a powerful tool to make general statements about the behavior of important physical quantities in the asymptotic regimes of moduli space.

 In this work our main focus will be the study of the complex structure moduli space of Calabi-Yau threefolds and the derivation of the so-called period vectors that are associated with these compact geometries.
 These period vectors are defined to be the integrals of the, up to rescaling, unique $(3,0)$-form over a basis of three-cycles.
 They are crucial in determining the effective theories arising in string compactifications on Calabi-Yau threefolds.
 In particular, they determine the $\cN=2$ vector sector of Type IIB string compactifications \cite{Andrianopoli:1996cm,Craps:1997gp} and encode part of the $\cN=1$ K\"ahler potential and flux superpotential in Type IIB orientifold \cite{Grana:2005jc,Douglas:2006es}.
 A detailed understanding of the asymptotic form of the periods therefore allows one to test swampland conjectures in these general classes of compactifications.
-It is well-known that the period vectors can be computed by using Picard-Fuchs equations \cite{Hosono:1993qy,Hosono:1994ax,CoxKatz} whose solutions are in general complicated functions of the complex structure moduli.
+It is well-known that the period vectors can be computed by using Picard-Fuchs equations \cite{Hosono:1993qy,Hosono:1994ax,CoxKatz}\footnote{See also \cite{ruddat2019period} for recently developed methods that take a different approach, which in particular does not require one to embed the Calabi-Yau manifold in some ambient space.} whose solutions are in general complicated functions of the complex structure moduli.
 While this strategy to study the periods has been employed successfully for many Calabi-Yau examples in the past, it turns out to be convenient to take a different route when addressing general questions about the form of all possible periods that can occur.